Zywave/booster/src/_areas/introduction/contributing/contribute-to-design-system/index.md

           <ul>
             <li>Web page playground to test your styles locally</li>
             <li>Great way to showcase CSS styles and examples</li>
-            <li>Local development environment for your CSS package can be started up with `npx gulp watch` (requires the working directory to be inside your new packages's folder)</li>
+            <li>Local development environment for your CSS package can be started up with <code>npx gulp watch</code> (requires the working directory to be inside your new packages's folder)</li>
           </ul>
         </li>
       </ul>